jujulal/ds-algo-XIV/architecture/README.md

   So REST is not safer completely, right?

-- REST uses HTTP/HTTPS, but one of the advantages of SOAP is the use of the “generic” transport.
+- REST uses HTTP/HTTPS as application protocol, but one of the advantages of SOAP is the use of the “generic” transport. (most important to remember)

 - Supports only SSL(Secure Sockets Layer), gliffy 2015, JWN 2016